 But in the original Bitcoin paper, “block” and “chain” were separate words.
 Over time, more and more people merged these two, creating a new word – blockchain.
 And since Bitcoin and its technology were the first, the original chain of blocks is called – the Blockchain.

 Actually, most of such protocols are now called blockchains, but Distributed Ledger Technology is far more accurate and inclusive to the technologies that are emerging, such as DAG protocols.

-Many observers believe that DAG protocols are here to lay the real technological foundations for globally adopted decentralized solutions.
-Sometimes they call them “Blockchain 3.0”.
+Many observers believe that DAG protocols are here to lay the real technological foundations for a globally adopted decentralized solutions and have dubbed this innovation “Blockchain 3.0”.
 What is so different about DAG?